 It is a demonstrated fact that a well-trained staff delivers higher event payback.
 Do you know they are essential to measuring and reporting your results as well?

-To be effective, exhibit and event staff must be clear on the company’s objectives for participating in a marketing event, what the measurable expected outcomes are and their role as a representative of the company in achieving these goals.
+To be effective, custom trade show exhibit and event staff must be clear on the company’s objectives for participating in a marketing event, what the measurable expected outcomes are and their role as a representative of the company in achieving these goals.

 Measurement and reporting of an event require documenting as many visitors to the event or exhibit as possible, reporting on the number of engagements and meetings that occur, and documenting qualitative aspects of the event such as the quality of the marketing opportunity and competitive intelligence.
 Reporting tools and skills, for use before, during and after are essential.